Skip to main content

 The Victoria Hotel & Residence is a popular family pick, spacious rooms with mountain-view balconies, walking distance to the village center, and they even welcome dogs with treats and bowls.
 For something more casual, Villars Lodge has family apartments and bunk-bed rooms starting at budget-friendlier rates.
 The Chalet RoyAlp is the splurge option with a spa for when the kids are in bed.

 Villars doesn't pretend to be a mega-resort, it's 104 km of pistes, not 400.
-What you're paying for is a genuinely refined, walkable village with excellent quality across the board: grooming, dining, lodging, and that Swiss precision in everything.
+What you're paying for is a refined, walkable village with excellent quality across the board: grooming, dining, lodging, and that Swiss precision in everything.
 If your kids are under 12 and you value atmosphere over acreage, it delivers.
 If you have strong intermediate teens who'll ski 104 km in two days and get bored, look elsewhere.

 Have a question we didn't cover?
 We'd love to add it to our guide.